mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 	* A list of the modifications you made using [Lexos](http://lexos.wheatoncollege.edu)

-### Project visualization
+### Results

 Now that you have some experience creating a usable data set - what can you do with it?
-From the tools we have experimented with in class, select your favorite and/or most meaningful visualization.
-This can be a graph, a word cloud, a topic model etc. Use "[Using Data Visualization to Find Insights in Data](http://datajournalismhandbook.org/1.0/en/understanding_data_7.html)" to guide your writing.
-Since this unit is all about text, it is okay if your visualization isn't that visual.
+What are the results of your research questions?
+From the tools we have experimented with in class, select your favorite and/or most meaningful visualizations.
+This can be a graph, a word cloud, a topic model etc. You can even generate data in one program, then visualize in another.
+Next, interpret this visualization.
+Use "[Using Data Visualization to Find Insights in Data](http://datajournalismhandbook.org/1.0/en/understanding_data_7.html)" to guide your writing.

+** Due Tuesday, October 9 at 2:45pm.**

 Specs:

-* Due Tuesday 10/10 by 2:30pm.
+* 1 point for assignment delivery:
+	* on time
-* Embed/publish on your website.
+	* published on your website.
+* 1 point for 1-3 visualizations.
+* 1 point for 300 words interpreting your results.
-* Indicate which tool/method you used to produce this visualization.
+* 1 point for indicating the tools/methods used to produce the results.
-* Include 150-300 words on why you selected this visualization.
-  * What did you learn about your data from this visualization, if anything?
-  * What about the visualization/methodology worked or didn't work?
-  * Are there issues with the data that the visualization illuminates or disguises?
-  * Did this method of visualization require you to modify your data in a specific way?
+* 1 point for commenting on problems/issues with your method.

 Resources on visualization:

 * [Data Visualization Checklist](http://annkemery.com/wp-content/uploads/2014/05/DataVizChecklist_May2014.pdf)
 * "[Making an Effective Visualization](http://www.themacroscope.org/?page_id=882)" and "[Principles of Visualization](http://www.themacroscope.org/?page_id=469)" - The Historian's Macroscope

-## Advanced Assignments

 ### Project narrative